 Flash forward three years.
 In Revenge of the Sith, Anakin is now a full-fledged war hero but has also begun his turn to the dark side.

-Dave Filoni and his story team nailed Anakin’s fall in the finale of The Clone Wars, and the best part is, we never needed to see it.
+Dave Filoni and his story team nailed Anakin’s fall from grace in the finale of The Clone Wars, and the best part is, we never needed to see it.

 2. Exploring More of the Galaxy